Lan Caihe

 Lan Caihe (藍采和 (Lán Cǎihé, Lan Ts'ai-ho)) is a Chinese mythological figure, and one of the Eight Immortals in the Taoist pantheon.
-His presence in this group makes Lan one of the more familiar of the hundreds of other Taoist immortals.
+Lan's presence in this group makes Lan one of the more familiar of the hundreds of other Taoist immortals.
 Lan Caihe is the only one of the Eight Immortals whose gender is ambiguous.
 Lan is not generally thought to be based on a historical person, but is traditionally said to have been born sometime during the Tang dynasty (618 to 907 CE), and lived as a homeless street entertainer, who wandered all over China, singing philosophical songs.
 Stories vary about how Lan attained immortality and became one of the Eight Immortals.
 Lan's emblem is a basket of flowers, and so this immortal is considered the patron of florists and gardeners.

 Name and epithets

 According to the Hsiu hsiang Pa Hsien tung yu chi, epithets of Lan Caihe include "the Red-footed Great Genius," Ch’ih-chiao Ta-hsien incarnate.
 Lan was also called the "foot-stomping immortal," which was a reference to the genre of music that Lan performed, "stomping songs," which are described further below.

 Sometimes Lan Caihe's personal name is said to have been Mu Dan Xian Nu (not to be confused with a famous general with that name who died in 606 CE).
 As such, the name "Lan Caihe" is understood to be a chosen name, or a name in religion.